The Lookout (2007 film): Plot

-When the gang arrives the night of the robbery, Chris tells them he has changed his mind, but is forced to empty the vault at gunpoint.
-Bringing Chris doughnuts, Ted stumbles upon the robbery.
-Realizing they've been discovered, one of the robbers, Bone, begins shooting.
+On the night of the robbery, Mr. Tuttle offers to consider Chris for the teller job.
+When the gang arrives, Chris tells them he has changed his mind, but is forced to empty the vault at gunpoint.
+Ted stumbles upon the robbery, and one of the robbers, Bone, begins shooting.
 Ted kills two of the robbers, Marty and Cork, and seriously wounds Gary before Bone maneuvers around and shoots Ted in the back, executing him with a second shot.
 Escaping in the getaway car, Chris realizes he has the stolen money, and is compelled to return to the site of his accident, where he buries the money.
-Gary, seriously wounded, escapes with Bone.
+Gary escapes with Bone.

 Returning to his apartment, Chris sees the lights on and realizes something is wrong.
 He calls and learns Gary and Bone have taken Lewis hostage to get the money back.
 Chris, using his new sequencing skills, hatches a plan to stay alive and save his friend, but the robbers catch him napping at the arranged meeting place and force him to take them to the buried cash.

 While Chris digs in the snow for the money, Gary's condition deteriorates.
 Chris gives one of the two bags to Bone, who is preparing to execute Lewis, but Chris kills Bone with the shotgun stashed in the other bag.
 Gary collapses and dies.
 Chris returns the money and turns himself in, but the FBI investigation concludes that he was not responsible due to his mental condition and, because the robbers failed to disconnect the video surveillance, the FBI was able to see Chris was forced to act at gunpoint.

-Chris and Lewis reconcile and open a restaurant together with a loan from the bank.
+Chris and Lewis reconcile and open a restaurant together with a loan from Mr. Tuttle.
 Chris hopes Kelly will forgive him for the loss of her leg in the accident and that one day he will find the courage to talk to her again.